joe5saia/playground/marketing website/FRAMEWORK_EVALUATION.md

 6. **Learning Curve** (Medium Priority) - Should be maintainable
 7. **Development Speed** (Medium Priority) - Time to launch

+## Inputs From Playwright Crawl (Nov 8 2025)

+- Platform confirmed as WordPress with Gravity Forms for lead capture (21 total forms detected)
+- Homepage ships **17 external scripts and 20 stylesheets** despite limited interactivity
+- Meta description is missing, hurting click-through rate, although the viewport tag is present
+- Navigation relies on placeholder anchors (`#`) and duplicated headings, indicating messy markup
+- Service pages reuse the same long Gravity Form (`gform_2`), while **Get Started** houses a 20+ field intake form (`gform_1`)
+- Finance Blog exists but is a generic WordPress archive with no categories/tags—perfect candidate for Markdown-driven content collections
+- These findings reinforce the need for a lightweight, content-first framework with Markdown or Git-based CMS editing, native SEO controls, and simple lead-form embeds

 ## Top Framework Options

 ### 1. Astro ⭐ **RECOMMENDED**